OpenCTI-Platform/docs/docs/deployment/managers.md

 ## Activity manager

-The activity manager in OpenCTI is a component that monitors and logs the user actions in the platform such as login, setting update and group update.
+The activity manager in OpenCTI is a component that monitors and logs the user actions in the platform such as login, settings update, and user activities if configured (read, udpate, etc.).

 More information can be found [here](../administration/audit/overview.md).